DonaldSkelton/GameOfLife/README.md

-# GameOfLife
+# Game_of_Life
-John Conway's Game of Life
+Python implementation of John Conway's Game of Life Uses PyQt4